serverspec/serverspec.github.io/index.md

 ## About

-With serverspec, you can write RSpec tests for checking your servers are provisioned correctly.
+With serverspec, you can write RSpec tests for checking your servers are configured correctly.

-Serverspec tests your servers' **actual state**  through **SSH access**, so you don't need to install any agent softwares on your servers and can use any provisioning tools, [Puppet](https://puppetlabs.com/), [Chef](http://www.opscode.com/chef/), [CFEngine](http://cfengine.com/) and so on.
+Serverspec tests your servers' **actual state**  through **SSH access**, so you don't need to install any agent softwares on your servers and can use any configuration management tools, [Puppet](https://puppetlabs.com/), [Chef](http://www.opscode.com/chef/), [CFEngine](http://cfengine.com/) and so on.

 ----